 This line item indicates positive income and will only appear if Earnings on Capital have been applied at the region level.

-Calculation: Annual Servicing Expense + Guarantee Expense + Participation Expense + Annual Fees + Unused Line of Credit (LOC) Fees
+Calculation: Annual Servicing Expense + Guarantee Expense + Participation Expense + Other Expense

-The values for Annual Fee Income and Annual Operating Expense can be found in the Assumptions Screen on the deposits tab.
+Calculation: This is the Annual Operating Expense, which can be found in the Assumptions Screen on the deposits tab + Other Expense

 Loan Loss Reserves